rust-lang-ru/book/rustbook-en/src/ch10-03-lifetime-syntax.md

 two string slices.
 But now it has an extra parameter named `ann` of the generic type `T`, which can be filled in by any type that implements the `Display` trait as specified by the `where` clause.
-This extra parameter will be printed before the function compares the lengths of the string slices, which is why the `Display` trait bound is necessary.
+This extra parameter will be printed using `{}`, which is why the `Display` trait bound is necessary.
 Because lifetimes are a type of generic, the declarations of the lifetime parameter `'a` and the generic type parameter `T` go in the same list inside the angle brackets after the function name.

 ## Summary